jideshv/LoopWaiter/README.md

 ## Usage

-See the [example](examples/usage/usage.ino) for a complete example of how LoopWaiter can be used on a Particle device.
+See the [example](examples/usage/usage.ino) for a complete example.

 You may clone this repository and run the tests by doing the following: